Mr. Denning Drives North

 Mr. Denning Drives North is a 1951 British mystery film directed by Anthony Kimmins and starring John Mills, Phyllis Calvert and Sam Wanamaker.
-The plot concerns an aircraft manufacturer (Mills) who accidentally kills the boyfriend (Herbert Lom) of his daughter (Moore) and tries to dispose of the body.
 Alec Coppel wrote the script, adapted from his own 1950 novel of the same title.
-It was made at Shepperton Studios.
+An aircraft manufacturer accidentally kills his daughter's boyfriend and tries to dispose of the body.

 Plot

-Aircraft manufacturer Tom Denning (John Mills) is married to Kay (Phyllis Calvert); they have a daughter, Liz (Eileen Moore).
-Liz is dating Mados (Herbert Lom) who Tom "accidentally" kills by punching him.
-Instead of calling the police, Tom disposes of the body in a ditch.
-He tries to disguise the victim by placing a large overly-ornate ring on the victim's finger.
-Later, torn with his guilt, he goes back to pick up the body only to find that it has disappeared.
+Wealthy aircraft manufacturer Tom Denning and his wife Kay have a daughter, Liz, who is having an affair with Mados, an international crook.
+Denning meets with Mados in an attempt to get him away from his daughter, but accidentally kills him with a punch when Mados falls and strikes his head.
+Instead of calling the police, Denning disposes of the body in a ditch.
+He tries to disguise the identity of the body by placing a large ornate ring on a finger.
+A gipsy finds the body and steals the ring.
+Later, torn with his guilt, Denning goes back to pick up the body only to find that it has disappeared.